xjtian/class_notes/README.md

 * Dynamic connectivity notes

 Note the 'algorithms' folder contains notes from 351, the Algorithms 1 Stanford class on Coursera, parts of the Algorithms 1 Princeton class on Coursera, and a bit of the Algorithms 2 Stanford class on Coursera.

+If you don't have LaTeX or don't feel like compiling all the sources, the pdf's for all the notes can be found at http://xjtian.com/assets/notes/.
+As of 5/8/2013 they are totally up-to-date.